BostonGlobe/04-01-2014_whyIRun/README.md

 ## TODO

-- what happens when name is too long? might push social buttons off
 - add "loading" message, and don't display "load more stories" until we display the first batch
 - add entry popup
 - add entry icon